Clássico Alvinegro

-The Clássico Alvinegro (which is Portuguese for Black & White derby) is the name of the Corinthians and Santos football rivalry.
-These are widely regarded as two of the biggest teams in the state of São Paulo, and among the biggest in Brazil.
-The Derby dates from back from 1913, and since then, there has been pronounced tension between the clubs and it has been a decider for championship tournaments, namely the finals of the 2002 Campeonato Brasileiro Serie A. It is one of the biggest Derbies in the State of São Paulo.
+Clássico Alvinegro (in English: Black & White derby) is the name of the football rivalry between Corinthians and Santos.
+Both are widely regarded as two of the biggest teams in the state of São Paulo, and also of Brazilian football.

+The derby dates from back from 1913, and since then, there has been pronounced tension between the clubs.
+They have also clashed in numerous decisive matches in major tournaments, being the finals of the 2002 Campeonato Brasileiro Serie A the most notable one.
+It is considered one of the biggest rivalries in the state of São Paulo.